-A few days ago Google finally launched the much anticipated hosting service in the cloud Google Drive, which is to compete with services like Dropbox.
-But this Google Drive brings even more questions about what hosting service in the cloud should be used because we have so many alternatives and of such quality that it seems difficult to choose one in particular.
+A few days ago Google finally launched the much anticipated cloud hosting service Google Drive, which is to compete with services like Dropbox.
+But this Google Drive brings even more questions about what cloud hosting service should be used because we have so many alternatives and of such quality that it seems difficult to choose one in particular.

 As the maximum size of the files in the free version is 25 MB still a bit less, while the paid version can be unlimited.